Some of the links in this post may be affiliate links.

 2. Soak Your Orchid for More Intensive Watering

-You can use this method for routine watering as well, but it is especially beneficial if your potting medium has gone really dry and you need to be able to increase the water retention to previous levels.
+You can use this method for routine watering as well, and is especially beneficial if your bark mix has gone really dry and you need to be able to increase the water retention to previous levels.

 When bark or even sphagnum moss (whatever your orchid happens to be growing in) goes completely dry, it is sometimes difficult to “re-wet” and this method will help accomplish that.